-It may seem cruel to hear that the "personal stamp" you have lovingly placed on your home needs to go, but remember, you are selling your house, not your stuff!
+It may seem cruel to hear that the "personal stamp" you have lovingly placed on your home needs to go, but keep in mind that you are selling your house, not your stuff.

 Your taste and style are important to you.
-That country look you have cultivated for years, with the roosters and ruffles, the dried herbs suspended from the kitchen ceiling, and the feature wall made of re-claimed barn lumber that you scoured the countryside for... this is who YOU are!
+That country look you have cultivated for years, with the roosters and ruffles and the dried herbs suspended from the kitchen ceiling... this is who YOU are!

-In addition to clutter, unfinished projects and damage (no matter how small) may scare them away.
-Home buyers will take note of every negative detail and try to negotiate the price of your house down.
+Buyers will notice EVERY LITTLE THING that is wrong with your house.
+Clutter, damage and unfinished projects, (no matter how small) may scare them off, as most people just want a move-in-ready home.
+Buyers will take note of every negative detail and use them to negotiate the price of your house down.

-If you want to make a quick home sale and avoid a long list of home inspection repairs, you need to fix any problems.
-See diy home improvement.
+If you want to make a quick home sale and avoid a long list of home inspection repairs, you need to fix the problems.

-Depersonalizing your home too far can make your house appear cold and stark.
-A sterile environment isn't inviting, and buyers may have difficulty seeing the purpose of an empty room.
+Depersonalizing your home too far can make a house feel cold and stark.
+A sterile environment is never inviting and buyers may have difficulty seeing the purpose of an empty room.

-In addition, unfurnished rooms cause that unpleasant echo-chamber effect that occurs when sounds are amplified by bouncing around an empty space.
+In addition, unfurnished rooms can have that unpleasant echo-chamber effect that occurs when sounds are amplified by bouncing around an empty space.

-Your aim is to arrange furniture so that it compliments the architectural features of a room and gives the illusion of spaciousness.
-See space planning.
+Your aim is to arrange furniture to complement the architectural features of a room and give an illusion of spaciousness.

 Typically, when you accessorize your home, you decorate according to your personal style and taste.

-When staging your home for sale, your personality shouldn't stand out and take center stage.
-Don't be offended-- not everyone will share your taste, even if it's great!
+When staging your home for sale, your personality shouldn't dominate.
+Don't be offended-- not everyone will share your taste, even if it's great.

 Overly formal rooms are another example of being too "taste specific."
-They reflect an stiff, ornate style that won't appeal to the average home buyer.
+They reflect a stiff, ornate decorating style that won't appeal to the average home buyer.
 A home shouldn't feel like a museum.

-With so many people going through your home, you'll feel more comfortable packing away all valuables.
-For instance, don't stage your dining table with the family silver, or display a valuable gold coin collection for all to see.
+Also, with so many people going through your home, you'll feel more comfortable packing up your valuables.
+For instance, don't stage your dining table with your heirloom silver, or display a valuable coin collection for all to see.
 Depersonalizing your home of prized possessions is best for all.

 Instead, select just a few favorite pieces for displaying later on in the home staging process.

-Buyers will only be distracted by photos of you and your family, making it harder to envision themselves in your home.
+Buyers will only be distracted by family photos, making it harder to envision themselves in your home.
 They WILL look at your photos!
-Home buyers are curious and want to know about the people living there.
-When I was a Realtor showing houses, buyers always stopped to examine family portraits-- it never failed.
+Home buyers are curious and wonder about the people living there.
+When I was a Realtor showing houses, buyers ALWAYS stopped to examine family portraits-- it never failed.

-Take prized certificates and diplomas off the wall, and pack up your trophies for your new home.
-Depersonalizing your home of these items will help buyers psychologically move in.
+Take prized certificates and diplomas off the wall, and pack up trophies for your new home.
+Depersonalizing your home of these items will help buyers to psychologically move in.

-Surveys revealed that melting soap bars, wet towels, personal items as in the picture, and dirty laundry were the biggest buyer turn offs when looking at houses.
+Real estate surveys revealed that melting soap bars, wet towels, hair in the drain and dirty laundry were the biggest buyer turn offs.

-They barf at the most inconvenient times, and 99% of the time will do it on the carpet rather than that easy to clean hard-surface floor mere inches away!
+They barf at the most inconvenient times and 99% of the time will do it on the carpet rather than that easy to clean kitchen floor mere inches away.

-Ideally, pets shouldn't be in the house when buyers are coming over.
-We all love our pets, but home buyers won't.
+Ideally, pets should be out of the house when buyers come over.
+We love our pets, but home buyers won't.
 Plus, you run the risk of buyers letting your pet out.

 Make arrangements with a neighbor or friend to watch Scruffy and Jingles during viewings and open houses.